compound-finance/gateway/README.md

 ```
 contracts.json
-gateway_runtime.checksum
-gateway_runtime.compact.wasm
+gateway-darwin-arm64           # optional
+gateway-darwin-arm64.checksum  # optional
+gateway-testnet.wasm
+gateway-testnet.wasm.checksum
 rpc.json
 types.json
 ```

 These files should all exist in the `releases/<MILESTONE TAG>` directory of the repository you built from, you should be able to simply drag and drop them.

-This will likely be automated by the process of merging certain release branches into the main development branch.
+This will, in the future, be automated by the process of merging certain release branches into the main development branch.